Jeffys/inventory_movement_report/product_history_report/README.md

 ## Installation
 Download the module from this repository.
 Install the module in your Odoo instance.
-Navigate to the Inventory Products to view the Inventory Movement Report.
+Navigate to the Inventory Products to view the Product History Report.

 ## Usage
 Once installed, the new smart button will be available in the Inventory Products.
-Click the smart button to view the Inventory Movement Report.
+Click the smart button to view the Product History Report.

 ## Compatibility
-Odoo version: 16.0
+Odoo version: 17.0

 ## License
 This module is licensed under [LGPLv3 licensed](./LICENSE)